Radboud – Glasgow Collaboration Fund

 What is the Radboud – Glasgow Collaboration Fund?

 Radboud University and the University of Glasgow signed a Memorandum of Understanding in 2018 outlining plans to work closely together as strategic partners.
-One of the first initiatives was the introduction of the Radboud - Glasgow Collaboration Fund to promote projects in the following areas:

 - Facilitate and support joint initiatives that will strengthen the two universities’ strategic priorities;